Skitzzy/deCanvas/README.md

 menu to select colour from palette of colours

-gallery to display all previous canvases
+gallery to display all previous canvases, as well as gif of how each canvas was formed

 --web3 integrations--